gbif/ssg-gb24/content/05_travel-accommodation/en.md

 Arriving in Helsinki from airport:

-* By train:
+**By train:**
-Local trains I and P operate between Helsinki Airport and the city centre on the Ring Rail Line.
+* Local trains I and P operate between Helsinki Airport and the city centre on the Ring Rail Line.
 A regional ticket costs 5.50 euros and can be purchased from Helsinki Region Transport (HSL) ticket machines or via mobile application ([https://www.hsl.fi/en/mobileticket](https://www.hsl.fi/en/mobileticket)).
+Timetables for the I and P trains can be found at [https://www.hsl.fi/en/timetables-and-routes/terminals/transport-links-helsinki-airport[(https://www.hsl.fi/en/timetables-and-routes/terminals/transport-links-helsinki-airport).

-* By bus:
+**By bus:**
-The Finnair City Bus operates between the airport and city centre (Elielinaukio).
+* The Finnair City Bus operates between the airport and city centre (Elielinaukio).
 A single ticket costs 6.20 euros when purchased online in advance or 6.30 euros from the driver.
+More information about the Finnair City Bus, including timetables, can be found at [https://www.finnair.com/int/gb/information-services/at-the-airport/transportation](https://www.finnair.com/int/gb/information-services/at-the-airport/transportation).

-Bus 615 (“Lentoasema-Rautatientori”) is operated by Helsinki Region Transport (HSL).
+* Bus 615 (“Lentoasema-Rautatientori”) is operated by Helsinki Region Transport (HSL).
 A regional ticket costs 5.50 euros and can be purchased from Helsinki Region Transport (HSL) ticket machines or from the driver with cash.
 At night you can also take the 415N night bus.
+Timetable for the Bus 615 can be found at [https://www.hsl.fi/en/timetables-and-routes/terminals/transport-links-helsinki-airport](https://www.hsl.fi/en/timetables-and-routes/terminals/transport-links-helsinki-airport).

-* By taxi:
+**By taxi:**
-You can also travel conveniently between the airport and the city centre by taxi, which will cost around 45 euros.
+* You can also travel conveniently between the airport and the city centre by taxi, which will cost around 45 euros.
 Credit cards are accepted.
+More information about taxis in Helsinki can be found at [http://www.visithelsinki.fi/en/come/getting-around-in-helsinki/taxis-and-car-rentals-in-helsinki](http://www.visithelsinki.fi/en/come/getting-around-in-helsinki/taxis-and-car-rentals-in-helsinki).

 More information on connections to Hesinki Airport here: [https://www.finavia.fi/en/helsinki-airport/to-and-from/train-buses-and-taxis/](https://www.finavia.fi/en/helsinki-airport/to-and-from/train-buses-and-taxis/)